 Question 16: What are the best ways to make sure that your Jenkins database is secure?

-There are plenty of ways to ensure security is of the top level when it comes Jenkins, but some of the more notable ones include (but are not limited to) keeping global security on, running security checks, keeping your database protected on the physical level (not letting unauthorized personnel near it), etc.
+There are plenty of ways to ensure security is of the top level when it comes Jenkins, but some of the more notable ones include (but are not limited to) keeping global security on, running security checks, keeping your database protected on the physical level (not letting unauthorized personnel near it), etc. Cybersecurity is becoming a very relevant problem and knowledge of it will surely add-up in the Jenkins interview questions.

 Question 17: What is Ansible?